sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## Path coverage

 With branch+condition coverage, we looked at each condition and branch individually.
-Such criterion gives testers more branches to generate tests, especially when compared to the first criterion we discussed, line coverage.
+Such a criterion gives testers more branches to generate tests, especially when compared to the first criterion we discussed (line coverage).

-However, although we are testing each condition to be evaluated as true and false, this does not ensure testing of *all the paths* that a program can have.
+However, although we are testing each condition to be evaluated as `true` and `false`, this does not ensure testing of *all the paths* that a program can have.

 Path coverage does not consider the conditions individually.
 Rather, it considers the (full) combination of the conditions in a decision.
 Each of these combinations is a path.
 You might see a path as a unique way to traverse the CFG.